rahmancam/koriko/README.md

 ## Approach to solve the problem
 * composable functional programming style followed.
 Ex. customDeductTax(applyCoupon(estimateCost()))
 * 0 / 1 knapsack algorithm is used to solve the maximization problem (with Dynamic programming approach)
-* custom package allocation/ maximzation strategy is customizable (default maximizeByNumberOfPackages)
+* custom package allocation/ maximization strategy is customizable (default maximizeByNumberOfPackages)
 * Priority Queue is implemented for fleet allocation

 ## API Usage